DIPlib/diplib/doc/src/features.md

 Currently defined only for 2D and 3D images.

+These values are reported in physical units, anisotropic pixels are taken into account, but they must have the same units.

 \subsection binary_moments_DimensionsEllipsoid DimensionsEllipsoid
 Diameters of an ellipse (2D) or ellipsoid (3D) with the same moments of inertia as the binary object.
 Derived from feature \ref binary_moments_Inertia.

 Currently defined only for 2D and 3D images.

+These values are reported in physical units, anisotropic pixels are taken into account, but they must have the same units.

 \comment --------------------------------------------------------------